Updated on 2026-02-26

-MIG wire prices vary a lot by material (steel vs aluminum), diameter (.023–.045), spool size (1–33 lb), and brand.
-Below are current ranges and examples to help you budget smartly and pick the right wire for your job.
+MIG wire prices vary a lot by material, such as steel or aluminum.
+They also depend on diameter, from .023 to .045.
+Spool size matters too, from 1 to 33 lb.
+So do brands.
+Here are current ranges and examples.
+They can help you budget and pick the right wire for your job.

 Key takeaways

-- Price depends most on wire type, diameter, and spool size—check all three before comparing.
+- Price depends most on wire type, diameter, and spool size.
+Check all three before you compare.

-- Use aluminum only when your base metal needs it; it costs more and often requires a spool gun/liner.
+- Use aluminum only when your base metal needs it.
+It costs more.
+It often requires a spool gun or liner.

 Understanding MIG welding wire types

-Solid wire (e.g., ER70S-6) needs shielding gas and excels on clean steel.
-Flux-cored wire (e.g., E71T-11) makes its own shielding, so it’s better outdoors or on less-clean material.
-Aluminum (4043/5356) is specialized for aluminum base metals and may require a spool gun or push-pull setup.
+Solid wire, like ER70S-6, needs shielding gas.
+It works well on clean steel.
+Flux-cored wire, such as E71T-11, creates its own shielding.
+This makes it better outdoors or on dirty material.
+Aluminum wire (4043/5356) is for aluminum base metals.
+It may need a spool gun or push-pull setup.
+Check AWS standards for more on these classifications.

 | Wire type | 1–2 lb | 10 lb | 25–33 lb |